dnbt777/EasyModularScripts/README.md

  - `mc get [generation count] [glob match pattern] [-r]` : Have an LLM produce [response generation number] instances of changes to your project.
-Opens an nvim buffer where you type in your prompt (instructions OR paste an error in).
+Opens an nvim buffer where you type in your prompt (instructions OR paste an error in) (i to start typing, esc->:wq to save and submit).
 A system prompt, along with any files matching the glob pattern (-r for recursive) are automatically sent off with your prompt.
 ![image](https://github.com/dnbt777/EasyModularScripts/assets/169108635/f696f3b6-f979-48ae-ad35-659032edc409)